snodecoder/IntuneCD-AzureDevOps-Template/README.md

 ## Usage

-### Backing Up Intune Configurations
+##### Backing Up Intune Configurations
 Run the `intune-backup.yml` pipeline in Azure DevOps to back up configurations to the `prod-backup` folder.
 The `intune-backup.yml` pipeline automatically generates markdown documentation from the backup.
 It creates documentation files in the `prod-documentation` folder.

-### Restoring Configurations
+##### Restoring Configurations
 Follow these steps carefully to ensure a smooth restore process:

 1. **Create a New Branch**
 - Start by creating a new branch from the `main` branch.
 This ensures your changes are isolated.
+Use a meaningful naming convention for the branch.
+For example: `restore/M23002333` (reference to a ticket) or `restore/name-of-policy`.

 2. **Locate the File to Restore**
 - Use the **Timeline** feature in VSCode to find the historic version of the file in `prod-backup` that contains the settings you want to restore.